nextcloud/mail/README.md

 ```

 ### Use php-mail for mail sending
-You can use the php mail function to send mails:
+You can use the php mail function to send mails.
+This is needed for some webhosters (1&1 (1und1)):
 ```php
 'app.mail.transport' => 'php-mail'
 ```